-Light protecting agents/stabilisers can be added to the foam formulation at the manufacturing stage to aid in the delay of the yellowing process.
-These additives can be split into two groups:-
+Light protecting agents and stabilisers can be added to the foam formulation at the manufacturing stage.
+This enhances polyurethane UV stability and can aid in the delay of the yellowing process.
+These additives can be split into the following two groups.

 - Ultraviolet Absorbers (UVA) – these function by absorbing harmful ultra violet radiation and dissipating it as thermal energy.

-For polyurethane foam applications that require excellent ultra violet stability, non yellowing foam can be produced with the use of aliphatic isocyanates.
+For applications that require excellent polyurethane UV stability, non-yellowing foam can be produced with the use of aliphatic isocyanates.
 Aliphatic isocyanates are isocyanates where the NCO (isocyanate group) is not directly attached to an aromatic/benzene ring and produce ultra violet stable, colourless polyurethane foam.

 Learn more about our reticulated foam solutions which covers a wide range of product applications.